VTTI/occupant_detection_classification/README.md

 ## Usage
 An example is given in "demo/inference_demo.ipynb" (https://mmdetection.readthedocs.io/en/latest/getting_started.html) on how to run and test for a single image using a configuration file and a checkpoint file.
 Create a new python file copying the contents of it and run accordingly.

-The configuration file used to train and test the Faster RCNN model is: config_faster_rcnn_x101_32x4d.py.
+The configuration file used to test the Faster RCNN model is: config_faster_rcnn_x101_32x4d.py.

 The checkpoint file can be found in: http://mirror.vtti.vt.edu/vtti/ctbs/passenger_detection/v1.0/faster_rcnn_x101_32x4d.pth